The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 What about the other shirt options, like the cuffs or the collar?

-If you’re wearing a standard suit, French cuffs with an understated pair of cuff links look super sophisticated.
+French cuffs with an understated pair of cuff links look super sophisticated if you’re wearing a standard suit.
 Your collar should be either straight pointed or cutaway.

-For a wedding tuxedo, I would suggest a French cuffed white dress shirt with a wingtip collar and pique front.
+I would suggest a French cuffed white tuxedo shirt with a wingtip collar and pique front for a wedding tuxedo.

 Match Your Shoes to Your Wedding Suit